Sick leave: daily allowances paid to the employee

 Maximum amount

-If the work stoppage exceeds 3 months, the IJs may be revalued (within the maximum gross amount) in the event of a general increase in wages.
+Since 1er July 2020, if the work stoppage exceeds 3 months, the IJ is no longer revalued (within the limit of the maximum gross amount) in the event of a general increase in wages.

 IJs are paid after a waiting period of 3 days.